 Can I get my case expedited?

 It is rare that a case can be “sped up” for any reason other than extreme hardship.
-If you believe your situation merits faster processing, please contact my Hampton Roads district office.
+If you believe your situation merits faster processing, please contact my District Office.
 My staff will discuss your situation and help you determine the proper strategy.

 Consent and Information Form

-If you are eligible for assistance from my office, please fill out the Consent and Information Form and fax or mail it to the District office nearest you.
-If you have any questions about eligibility for assistance through my office, please do not hesitate to call my Hampton Roads district office.
+If you are eligible for assistance from my office, please fill out the Consent and Information Form and fax or mail it to my District Office.
+If you have any questions about eligibility for assistance through my office, please do not hesitate to call my District Office.

 2600 Washington Ave, Suite 1010